Shaded Polygon Graph

 Preamble

-The dynamic graphs are generated with PGtikz.pl, so this is needed.
+The dynamic graphs are generated with PGtikz.pl, so load that macro.

 $plot_setup = qq/